slemrmartin/topological_inventory-collector-mock/scripts/README.md

 * source_type_name
   * Name of SourceType created in Sources DB
 * config_file
-  * Config file (will be mapped as "config/custom.yml" files) and used as `--config custom` param
+  * Config file will be mapped as "config/custom.yml" files and used as `--config custom` param
 * amounts_config_file
-  * Data Config file (will be mapped as "config/amounts/custom.yml" files) and used as `--amounts custom` param
+  * Data Config file will be mapped as "config/amounts/custom.yml" files and used as `--amounts custom` param
-* sources_total=
+* sources_total
   * How many Sources/deployments/pods will be created.
 Each source has it's own deployment config with one pod.
 It's name equals Source.id in db.